 If you choose to participate in a voluntary interview with a criminal investigator, you must educate yourself regarding your legal rights and Fifth Amendment protection against self-incrimination before and during the interview:

-For a more thorough explanation of your legal rights and options under Texas law, call criminal lawyer Jeff Hampton at The Hampton Law Firm at 817-877-5200 for a free case evaluation.
+If you are facing a call from a detective and you are being actively investigated, contact The Hampton Criminal Defense Attorneys, PLLC for an opportunity to speak to one of our team of Former Prosecutors.
+For a more thorough explanation of your legal rights and options under Texas law, call criminal lawyer Jeff Hampton at The Hampton Criminal Defense Attorneys, PLLC at 817-826-9905 for a free case evaluation.